5 Strategies for retaining and managing remote teams of ReactJS Developers

 5. Miscellaneous tricks, tools, and tips for managing remote teams

-Use a time tracking system: While working remotely, it is essential to have a time and attendance tracking tool.
+Use a timer app: While working remotely, it is essential to have a time and attendance tracking tool.
 Attendance management tool lets you know the working hours and productivity of the employees and makes the payroll process smooth and easy.

 Documentation: React is pretty flexible when it comes to structuring code.
 This is why it is imperative to maintain clear-cut documentation for others to follow.